 The idea of workers’ compensation in this country is a relatively recent concept.
 For the longest time, if you were injured on the job, you could hope for a little money from the company, but there was no guarantee—and more often than not you were left out in the cold.

-How Is FELA Different from Workers’ Compensation?
+- How Do FELA Differ From Workers’ Compensation?

 FELA and workers’ compensation claims are similar in that they were designed specifically to help workers injured on the job.
-However, anyone filing for workers’ compensation typically needs to prove only that their accident happened on the job.
+On the other hand, anyone filing for workers’ compensation typically needs to prove only that their accident happened on the job.
 By comparison, a FELA claim must also show that the onsite injury was due to employer negligence.

 What Does FELA Cover?

 If you have a preexisting condition that is made worse on the job, you could even claim that, too.
-As long as you are able to prove that your specific injury came about due to employer negligence, it is fair game in the eyes of the law.
+As long as you can prove that your specific injury came about due to employer negligence, it is fair game in the eyes of the law.

 What About Additional Damages?